My Asadora History

 - Completed: Apr 29, 2022

-The highlight of the story was the mystery surrounding the female lead's father, the issue is that I don't think the resolution was all that interesting.
+The highlight of the story was the mystery surrounding the female lead's father, but the resolution wasn't all that interesting.

 -